nguyensjsu/fa21-202-backend-beasts/individual_journals/alan_kuriakose.md

 * Discussed about CRC diagram for the game and divided game into different screens.
 * Start code implementation.

+### XP Core Value
+* Courage - During today's meeting, we discussed about the high level arcitecture of the game.
+I did research on the platform to use and finalized to use Greenfoot eventhough we were new to the platform.
+To confirm the usabality of the platform for our game, I also made some dummy games using Greenfoot.

 ## Week 2 (08/11/2021 - 14/11/2021)

 ### Finished in This Week